zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 ZenPack Classifications
 ===============================================================================

-Every ZenPack will be classified using one of the items listed under each section.
-See `Example ZenPack Classifications`_ for examples.
-The case of technical complexity is slightly different.
-A ZenPack's total complexity score could be the sum of each item it uses.
+Every ZenPack will be classified using one or more of the elements listed under each classifier property.
+Some classifier properties have mutually exclusive elements, and some do not.
+This distinction will be made in the definition of each classifier property.
+For examples of how some existing representative ZenPacks are classified see `Example ZenPack Classifications`_.

 -------------------------------------------------------------------------------